 Notice: White-Nose Syndrome Confirmed in Oklahoma

-In May 2010, a bat collected from a cave in western Oklahoma has tested 100% positive for the fungus associated with white-nose syndrome (WNS).
-White-nose syndrome has already caused the death of over 1 million bats in the eastern United States.
-This latest finding in Oklahoma puts WNS approximately 600 miles from AZ.
+In May 2010, a bat collected from a cave in western Oklahoma has tested 100 percent positive for the fungus associated with white-nose syndrome (WNS).
+White-nose syndrome has already caused the death of more than 1 million bats in the eastern United States.
+This latest finding in Oklahoma puts WNS approximately 600 miles from Ariz.
 WNS is expected to continue to move westward.
 The Arizona Game & Fish Department is currently beginning to outline a response plan and looking at where to target surveillance activities for winter 2011.
-Because of the scarcity of hibernacula records in AZ, there are plans to begin collecting temperature/humidity data from a number of caves/mines to help prioritize areas for monitoring.
+Because of the scarcity of hibernacula records in Arizona, there are plans to begin collecting temperature/humidity data from a number of caves/mines to help prioritize areas for monitoring.
 In addition, the agency is keeping abreast of the latest WNS news and engaging dialogue with neighboring states through a variety of avenues.
-For more information on Arizona's response, contact Angie McIntire, Bat Specialist, Arizona Game & Fish Department at (623) 236-7574.
+For more information on Arizona's response, contact Angie McIntire, Bat Specialist, Arizona Game & Fish Department, at (623) 236-7574.

 After returning to the bat roost from their nightly forays, the bats excrete waste, forming large guano piles.
 Most of the other life forms found in the cave depend on these guano piles for their food.
 Fungi and bacteria consume the guano first.
 These are in turn eaten by nematodes, mites, isopods, amphipods, and book lice.
 These are then eaten by spiders, scorpions, mites, millipedes, and centipedes.
 Scavengers, like crickets and beetle larvae, clean up the leftovers.
 The bats' guano provides the energy needed to run this complex food chain.

 For more information, read the feature story about bats.